 - Safety program updates: Discuss why the company has started a new program (safety toe work boots, safe cutting tools/gloves, etc.) and why it’s important.

-- Injury stand down meeting: Pull team members together to talk about the injury and what to do differently to mitigate future risk.
+- Injury stand down meeting: Pull team members together, in-person or virtually, to talk about the injury and what to do differently to mitigate future risk.
 Simply telling associates to be safe next time is not an adequate corrective action.

 - Feedback content: Hold employee feedback sessions on risks that have been observed.
 Instill the understanding that safety improvement is a team effort.